vietstacker/Viettel-Digital-Talent-Program-2022/Practice-2/Vo-Minh-Thien-Long/README.md

     - "9090:9090"
 ```

 Then we insert the file `prometheus.yml` to path `roles/prometheus/files`.
+As I wrote in the above
+section, `files` directory uses to store static file, in this case it its `prometheus.yml`.

+When we use `copy` module, its source directory is `/files`.

 ### 5. Role `grafana`
 <a name='role-grafana'></a>